 Residents of Big Lake who live in City limits are permitted to keep chickens if they live on a residential zoned property in either a single-family home, a duplex or a twin-home.
 Chickens are not permitted on properties with three (3) or more dwelling units.
 Big Lake Township residents seeking to keep chickens should contact Sherburne County as Big Lake Township has its own separate animal ordinance which the City has no control over.

 City residents who want to keep chickens at their homes must have a coop to house the chickens and chicken run where the chickens may roam unsupervised.

 Yes, a permit is required before a chicken coop can be installed on your property.
 Chicken coops of ANY size are considered detached accessory buildings.
 This includes all small pre-built coops.
 City Code requires a zoning permit for any detached accessory building which is 200 square feet or less.
 Buildings which are larger than 200 square feet require a building permit.

 A permit is not required for the ongoing keeping of chickens, only for installing the coop.
-All chicken keeping must follow the rules laid out in the City's animal ordinance, Section 390.04 Chickens.
+All chicken keeping must follow the rules laid out in the City’s animal ordinance, Section 390.04 Chickens.
 These rules will be enforced in response to complaints.
-Please note: this ordinance may not be found on our City website until late December 2019.

 - Up to six (6) chickens may be kept on one (1) property.